Bhargav00007/PaddyCult/README.md

 # PaddyCult
-Paddy cult is machine learning program which can determine the quality of paddy crop and type of paddy.
+Paddy cult is a program which can determine the type of rice grain by only one image!